lichkitsch/campaigns/concise.md

 | `1d4` | `1d6` | `1d8` | `1d10` | `2d6` | `2d8` | `2d10` | `2d12` | `3d10` | `3d12` | `4d10` | `4d12` |

 ## Item and Ability Ranks
-Consumables have their own damage dice, deal damage to themselves equal to the effect they have when used, and run empty when their HP reaches zero.
-Other items that reach zero HP break, but can usually be repaired by someone qualified.
-Most obstacles and NPCs are created as items; they roll `1d20+bonus` against the player, deal damage like a consumable item, and are no longer a threat when their HP reaches zero.
-Some NPCs are created like player characters with damage dice, items, and abilities all their own.

 | Rank | Bonus | Damage | Max HP | Ability | Value | Level |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|